Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Computational Experiments

 \subsection{Input Instances}

 We use the set of benchmark instances described in \cite{archetti2020dynamic} that are derived from Solomon's instances (\cite{solomon1987algorithms}).
+These instances are publicly available at \cite{BenchmarkInstances}.
 Specifically, \IL{instance classes} $C1$, $C2$, $R1$ and $RC1$ are considered.
-Each instance is associated with three parameters $\beta$, $\delta$ and $T_E$.
+Each instance contains 50 customers and is associated with three parameters $\beta$, $\delta$ and $T_E$.
 The first two parameters, $\beta$, $\delta$, define the dispersion of release dates and the percentage of customers with dynamic release dates, respectively.
-We refer to Section \ref{sec:appendix_instances} in the Appendix and \cite{archetti2020dynamic} for more details.
-Parameter $T_E$ is the deadline of the delivery service (that is not defined in the problem studied in \cite{archetti2020dynamic}), which is determined as follows.
-We first determine the latest actual arrival time of all requests and we denote it as $T_{standard}$.
-Then, we generate four instances with $T_E$ equal to $c* T_{standard}$, where $c \in \{0.6, 0.8, 1.0, 1.2\}$. \IL{For each customer input data and each choice of $\beta$, $\delta$ and $c$, five different instances (with different seeds) are generated, thus resulting in a benchmark set of 720 instances.}
+We refer to Online Appendix F for more details.
+Parameter $T_E$ is the deadline of the delivery service (not defined in the problem studied in \cite{archetti2020dynamic}), which is determined as follows.
+We first determine the latest actual arrival time of all requests and denote it as $T_{standard}$.
+Then we generate four instances with $T_E$ equal to $c\, T_{standard}$, where $c \in \{0.6, 0.8, 1.0, 1.2\}$.
+For each customer input data and each choice of $\beta$, $\delta$, and $c$, five different instances (with different seeds) are generated in which two are used for hyper-parameter tuning (288 instances), and three are used for the final tests (432 instances).
+In our instances, we have some parcels available in the beginning, and they could be dispatched immediately (if necessary).
+To test the scalability of the proposed approaches, we created 36 additional instances containing 100 customers, where the customers' locations are generated by combining instances C101 and RC101, and dynamic release dates are generated by combining the ones of instances C101 and RC101 accordingly.
+The instances, along with a detailed description of the instance generation procedure, can be found at \cite{DataFor100Customers}.